 Leah: I do think domestic violence is taken a lot more seriously compared to when I first started practicing.
 It’s always been a serious matter before the court, but I think of lot of the myths and misunderstandings about domestic and family violence were still evident.
 Now, we’re seeing a lot more caution in decisions.
 There’s a lot more seriousness placed on the weight of the evidence.

-Earlier I had matters that would easily run four or five years long without even finishing.
+From a family law perspective, the changes that we’ve had in the courts in the last couple of years with the amalgamation turning it into the FCFCOA are amazing.
+Previously I had matters that would easily run four or five years long without even finishing.
 They would be in court as parenting matters, just churning for years and years with no end in sight.
 Now we’re getting matters done very quickly.
 I had one matter last year which initiated as a recovery order where a very, very young baby was taken from the mother, and I had the entire matter resolved with final orders within three months, which was a personal record for me.

 OCM: So about community understanding of what’s acceptable and what’s not are you seeing any sort of movement out in the regions that you visit?